 We also ate out a lot.
 How much?
 So much so, that we kept a journal to keep track of the dozens of restaurants tried.
 We thought we were aspiring food critics.

 The impact of $150 in weekly restaurant tabs makes you want to scroll up for another face punch.
 That habit alone cost us $150,000 over 12 years.
 But we are here to live life and enjoy the moment, so it wasn’t an option to sit at home and count our index fund growth like Ebenezer Scrooge.

 There were a few constants, going back to my first year out of college.
 I had always squirreled away at least 8% (often more) into a 401K.
 I always worked hard to quickly pay off debts.

 Sure, I had periods where credit card balances incurred interest, but not too often.

 I lived in a cheap apartment with a roommate for several years, relying on cheap or hand-me-down furnishings.
 Paying off $18K in student loans was easy back then.
-There was zero passport travel for me those first few years out of school.
+There was zero passport travel for me during those first few years out of school.

-From 2013 to today, two dynamics converge: One, we had our wonderful twins.
+From 2013 to today, two dynamics converge: One, we have our wonderful twins.
 All of a sudden, we’re paying roughly $25K per year in childcare.
 Ack!!
 Two, we got into real estate.
 We took well-informed risks that turned out well thanks to a mentor who showed us the landlord’s way.